david4096/huggingface-rdf/README.md

 ```

-To lunch a jupyter notebook server to run and develop on the project locally run the following:
+To launch a jupyter notebook server to run and develop on the project locally run the following:
 ```
 docker build -t huggingface-rdf .